Particular/docs.particular.net/nservicebus/ravendb/installation.md

 tags:
  - Persistence
  - RavenDB
+reviewed: 2016-10-18
 redirects:
  - nservicebus/using-ravendb-in-nservicebus-installing
 ---

 Starting from NServiceBus Version 5.0 RavenDB is no longer the default persistence option in NServiceBus.
 A user has to explicitly select persistence.
 For more information, on the various available persistence options, read: [Persistence in NServiceBus](/nservicebus/persistence/).

-RavenDB-related code has been moved to a separate package  [NServiceBus.RavenDB](https://www.nuget.org/packages/NServiceBus.RavenDB) and it is up to a user to install the RavenDB server from the [official download page](https://ravendb.net/download) following instructions on RavenDB website.
+RavenDB-related code has been moved to a separate package  [NServiceBus.RavenDB](https://www.nuget.org/packages/NServiceBus.RavenDB) and it is up to a user to install the RavenDB server from the [official download page](https://ravendb.net/download), following instructions on RavenDB website.

 NServiceBus Version 4.x and 3.x used RavenDB for persistence by default.
 The NServiceBus license permits the use of RavenDB for the storage needs of the endpoint.
-This only includes NServiceBus-related data such as sagas and subscriptions.
+This only includes NServiceBus-related data, such as sagas and subscriptions.
 If application-specific data is stored in RavenDB then the purchase of a separate license is required.

 To use the default storage, ensure a RavenDB server is running to which the endpoint can connect.
-To set up RavenDB [Download](https://ravendb.net/download) and install.
+To set up and install RavenDB [Download](https://ravendb.net/download).

 ## NServiceBus auto-installation of RavenDB